Zaid-Ajaj/Snowflaqe/README.md

  - `<output>` is an absolute or relative path to a directory where the project will be generated
  - `<errorType>` optional custom error type to be generated.
 See below to learn more.
  - `<clientName>` optional name for the `GraphqlClient` class which is `{project}GraphqlClient` by default when you don't provide this property.
+ - `<copyLocalLockFileAssemblies>` Adds the attribute to the generated F# project for scenarios where embedding the dependencies is required
  - `<target>` optional the code-generation target which can either be `fable` (default), `fsharp` or `shared`.

 > Using `shared` as a code generation target actually builds 3 projects!
 One contains just the types and can be *shared* across platforms.
 The other two reference this shared projects and implement Fable specific client and dotnet specific client, respectively.